Skip to content

 Laws

-Almost all states and territories have laws against cyberstalking, although the criteria can vary by state.
-Even if a state does not have an explicit provision against cyberstalking, tech-facilitated behaviors may be implicitly included in their state laws.
+Almost all states and territories have laws against cyberstalking, although the scope of the statute and elements of the crime vary by jurisdiction.
+Even if a state does not have an explicit provision against cyberstalking, tech-facilitated stalking behaviors may be implicitly covered under state law.
 See our map of state laws for more detailed information.

 What To Do

 If you or someone you know is a target of cyberstalking, you are not alone.
 Explore curated resources related to cyberstalking from our resource library below.
-You can also visit the Stalking Prevention and Awareness Resource Center, one of NRCC’s primary partners, for more information.
+You can also visit NRCC partner the Stalking Prevention, Awareness, & Resource Center for information, but note they do not provide direct victim support.